An iterative method based FLC-SLM system design for forming multiple complex structures simultaneously in 3D volume with tissue: Methods

-A fresh chicken (weight = $2.62\, \text{kg}$, age = $10$ weeks, measured density = $0.92\,\mathrm{g/cm^3}$) was procured from the local market.
-The whole thigh of the chicken is kept in fridge for 4 hours at constant temperature of $-14 \, \mathrm{^{\circ}C}$ to facilitate the slicing.
-A sterilized surgical knife is used to cut chicken muscles into several slices.
-The measured thickness of the cut chicken tissue slices came out to be $323\, \text{\textmu m}$, $588\, \text{\textmu m}$ and $852\, \text{\textmu m}$.
-The sliced chicken muscle was sandwiched between two microscope glass cover slips.
-A drop of Glycerin were added to preserve the sample and to prevent it from drying.
+A fresh chicken (weight = 2.62\,$\text{kg}$, age = 10 weeks, measured density = 0.92\,$\mathrm{g/cm^3}$) has been procured from the local market.
+The whole thigh of the chicken has been kept in the fridge for 4 hours at a constant temperature of $-14 \, \mathrm{^{\circ}C}$ to facilitate the slicing.
+A sterilized surgical knife has been used to cut the chicken muscles into several slices.
+The measured thickness of the sliced chicken tissues came out to be 323, 588, and 852\,$\text{\textmu m}$.
+The sliced chicken muscle has been sandwiched between two microscope glass cover slips.
+A drop of Glycerin has been used to preserve the sample and prevent it from drying.